Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 ⚠️

-Non-refundable: The visa application fee is not refunded if your application is refused.
-Ensure you pay the correct amount — Home Affairs cannot process your application if the wrong fee is paid.
-The 485 visa is exempt from the Subsequent Temporary Application Charge.
+Non-refundable: the visa application charge is not refunded if your application is refused.
+Home Affairs cannot process an application if the wrong fee is paid.
+Use the official estimator for the exact amount including family members.

 Step-by-Step Application